mwbowers/mwbowers.github.io/manuals/programming/programs-and-procedures/call-program.md

 A program is a class that extend the Monarch Base class ASNA.QSys.Runtime.JobSupport.Program.

 ## CALLD
+Monarch migrated programs have a global field called `_DynamicCaller` that is used throughout the class to make program calls.
 To call a program use the `CallD` method of the DynamicCaller class.
-Monarch migrated program have a global field called `_DynamicCaller` that is used throughout the class to make program calls.

 ```cs
     _DynamicCaller.CallD("Acme.ERCAP.ORDHINQ", out _LR, ref ORDCUST);
 ```
-The `CallD` method takes a minimum of two parameters: a string with the name of the program to call and an Indicator out parameter set to '1' indicating whether the called program was deactivated.
+The `CallD` method takes a minimum of two parameters: a string with the name of the program to call and an Indicator out-parameter which indicates whether the called program was deactivated.
 After these two initial parameters, ```CallD``` can take any additional parameters needed by the called program.
 These parameters can be passed by reference or by value.

 ### Multiple Versions of a Program
 In the *IBMi*, programs (as well as all other objects) reside in libraries.
 Two different versions of a program can have the same name as long as they are kept in different libraries.
 When a program is called its location can be provided by the calling program by qualifying the name with the name of the library where it resides, i.e.: MyLibrary/MyProgram.